-Compared to the 1930s, the causes of death in the 1940s were significantly less due to considerable advances in medical treatment, and the prevention and cures of many potentially life-threatening illnesses affected death rates during this decade.
+Compared to the 1930s, medically related reasons for death in the 1940s were significantly reduced due to considerable advances in treatments.
+Learn how the prevention and cures of many potentially life-threatening illnesses affected death rates during this decade.

 Advances in Medicine

-The 1940's saw historic advances in the management of health and disease, contributing to much lower mortality rates for that decade.
-Significant medications used to treat chronic conditions such as heart disease and cancer arrived in the 1940's.
+The 1940s saw historic advances in the management of health and disease, resulting in far lower mortality rates for that decade.
+Significant medications used to treat chronic conditions such as heart disease and cancer arrived in the 1940s.

 - Influenza - The influenza bug caused an epidemic between 1943 and 1944.
 Many lives were lost because of the spread of this virulent condition.
 It is believed that this was not caused by a new strain of influenza, but a further outbreak of a strain seen for many years before.